 - The Middle Market Operating Group provides expertly-designed commercial risk management, employee benefits solutions and private risk management for mid-to-large size businesses and high net worth individuals, as well as their families. - The Specialty Operating Group consists of two distinct businesses.
 Our specialty wholesale broker businesses deliver specialty insurers, professionals, individuals and niche industry businesses expanded access to exclusive specialty markets, capabilities and programs requiring complex underwriting and placement.
-Specialty also houses our MGA of the Future platform, in which we manufacture proprietary, technology enabled insurance product that is then distributed (in many instances via technology and/or API integrations) internally via our Risk Advisors in Middle Market and MainStreet and externally via select distribution partners, with a focus on sheltered channels where our product delivers speed, ease of use and certainty of execution, an example of which is our national embedded renter's insurance product sold at point of lease via integrations with property management software providers. - The MainStreet Operating Group offers personal insurance, commercial insurance and life and health solutions to individuals and businesses in their communities.

-The Medicare Operating Group offers consultation for government assistance programs and solutions, including traditional Medicare and Medicare Advantage, to seniors and Medicare-eligible individuals through a network of primarily independent contractor agents.
+Specialty also houses our MGA of the Future platform, in which we manufacture proprietary, technology enabled insurance products that are then distributed (in many instances via technology and/or API integrations) internally via our Risk Advisors in Middle Market and MainStreet and externally via select distribution partners, with a focus on sheltered channels where our products deliver speed, ease of use and certainty of execution, an example of which is our national embedded renter's insurance product sold at point of lease via integrations with property management software providers. - The MainStreet Operating Group offers personal insurance, commercial insurance and life and health solutions to individuals and businesses in their communities. - The Medicare Operating Group offers consultation for government assistance programs and solutions, including traditional Medicare, Medicare Advantage and Affordable Care Act, to seniors and eligible individuals, through a network of primarily independent contractor agents.
 In the Medicare Operating Group, BRP generates commissions and fees in the form of direct bill insurance placement and marketing income.
 Marketing income is earned through co-branded marketing campaigns with our Insurance Company Partners.

 In the Middle Market, MainStreet, and Specialty Operating Groups, the Company generates commissions and fees from insurance placement under both agency bill and direct bill arrangements.
 In addition, the Company generates profit sharing income in each of those segments based on either the underlying Book of Business or performance, such as loss ratios.
-In the Middle Market Operating Group only, the Company generates fees from service fee and consulting arrangements.
+In the Middle Market and Specialty Operating Groups, the Company generates fees from service fee and consulting arrangements.
 Service fee arrangements are in place with certain customers in lieu of commission arrangements.